Dollar set for 5th winning week on hawkish Fed as payrolls loom

 "They will do what they have to do to bring inflation to heel," buoying U.S. yields and the dollar, he said.

-NAB revised its currency forecasts on Friday, predicting the dollar to strengthen to $1.02 per euro and $1.20 versus sterling by end-September, but easing slightly to 125 yen by that time.
+NAB revised its currency forecasts on Friday, predicting the dollar to strengthen to $1.02 per euro and $1.20 against sterling by end-September, but easing slightly to 125 yen by that time.

-Sterling edged 0.05% lower to $1.23475, off 1.81% for the week.
+Sterling was flat at $1.2357, off 1.76% for the week.
 It tumbled 2.22% overnight, the most in two years, after the Bank of England warned of the risk of recession as it raised interest rates by half a percentage point.

-The Aussie dollar retreated 0.27% to $0.7093, but bucked the trend for the week, on course for a 0.52% rally against the greenback - snapping a five-week losing run - after the central bank raised rates by more than expected and signalled further moves ahead.
+The Aussie dollar retreated 0.26% to $0.7094, but was on course for a 0.47% rally for the week - snapping a five-week losing run - after the central bank raised rates by more than expected and signalled further moves ahead.

+On Friday, the RBA drastically revised up forecasts for inflation, foreshadowing how far interest rates might have to rise to bring the country's cost of living crisis under control.

+China's onshore yuan rate fell sharply to a 1 1/2-year low of 6.6982 per dollar as Beijing's pledge to double down on its zero-COVID policy hit market sentiment.